gSIREESH24/Twitter_Backend/docs/07-low-level-design.md

 # Chapter 7.
-Low-Level Design (LLD)
+Software Layers (LLD)

-> **Objective**: Convert our high-level architecture into a clean, testable software blueprint.
-We establish a strict Layered Architecture, organize code by feature domain, enforce SOLID principles using TypeScript interfaces and Dependency Injection, and implement centralized cross-cutting utilities (logging, configuration, and global error handling).
+> **Where does the code belong?** A simple guide to our 4-layer architecture, feature-based folders, SOLID engineering principles, and how we catch errors cleanly in one place.

 ---

-## 7.1 Layered Architecture Blueprint

-To prevent code entanglement and maintainability nightmares, every HTTP request traverses 4 distinct software layers.
-Each layer has **one single responsibility**:
+## 1. The Building Blueprint (Why We Use Layers)

+Think of software architecture like constructing a building.
+If you put the electrical wires, water pipes, and concrete columns all in one messy pile, fixing a leaking pipe would tear down the wall!

+In a professional backend, every incoming HTTP request travels through **4 distinct layers**.
+Every layer has **ONE specific job** and is never allowed to interfere with the others:

 ```
 [ Incoming HTTP Request ]